-Nisarg Changawala, MD, MPH is part of Comprehensive Cancer’s board certified and award-winning pulmonologist team that provides world-class care in a supportive and caring environment.
+Nisarg Changawala, MD, MPH, is part of Comprehensive Cancer’s pulmonology team that provides world-class care in a supportive and caring environment.

-Dr. Nisarg Changawala graduated from the Smt.
+Nisarg Changawala, MD, MPH, graduated from the Smt.
 N.H.L.
 Municipal Medical College in India.
 He received his Master of Public Health from West Chester University in West Chester, Pennsylvania.
 He completed his internal medicine residency at Maimonides Medical Center in Brooklyn, New York and his fellowship in pulmonary and critical care medicine at Winthrop University Hospital from Mineola, New York.

 AREAS OF SPECIAL INTEREST

 Dr. Changawala is a pulmonologist at The Lung Center of Nevada who treats patients with lung disease and sleep disorders including asthma, emphysema, chronic bronchitis, chronic cough, nicotine dependence, snoring, insomnia and obstructive sleep apnea.

 In June 2015, Comprehensive Cancer Centers of Nevada (CCCN) and The Lung Center of Nevada joined forces creating an entire division dedicated to lung disease and sleep disorders at CCCN.

 Dr. Changawala has authored various articles and participated in a number of research studies focusing on pulmonary disease.
 He was an instructor for internal medicine board review lectures and has facilitated simulation scenarios in advanced cardiac life support, rapid response team, central venous catheter placement and airway management.

 Dr. Changawala and his wife moved to Las Vegas from New York in 2015.
 They are now proud parents to a baby girl.